 This project is unique in that you will be helping struggling Nepali communities in a variety of ways.
 You’ll help provide healthcare to poor citizens in local health camps and in public hospitals.
 You’ll also do things like help out on a rural and traditional farm and trek out to aid rural communities who have no access to healthcare.

 The cost for two weeks in this impactful program is $656.
-They do not charge an additional registration fee, though you will pay $180 up front to hold your space.
-This will cover airport pickup and drop off, local transport, guided sightseeing in Kathmandu, accommodations with a local host family, meals, and full support.
+They do not charge an additional registration fee, though you will pay $180 upfront to hold your space.
+This will cover airport pickup and drop-off, local transport, guided sightseeing in Kathmandu, accommodations with a local host family, meals, and full support.

-Not only do Working Abroad past volunteers have great things to say about the organization and their experience, they’re hoping you’ll join them as a Nepal Medical Volunteer.
+Not only do Working Abroad past volunteers have great things to say about the organization and their experience, but they’re also hoping you’ll join them as a Nepal Medical Volunteer.
 “There is a lot of work to be done in Nepal, and I hope more volunteers can get out there and make a difference. “

 Why we selected Working Abroad:

-This company made our list of top 10 providers for Nepal medical volunteering opportunity thanks to their low rates, rave reviews, long and reliable track record, and the unique program that will allow you to make a difference in Nepal in a variety of ways.
+This company made our list of top 10 providers for Nepal medical volunteering opportunities thanks to their low rates, rave reviews, long and reliable track record, and the unique program that will allow you to make a difference in Nepal in a variety of ways.

 About the Medical Program Nepal

 You will be shadowing and learning from a generous mentor, an experienced medical professional who can show you the ropes and instruct you on how to treat and diagnose patients.
 Medical outreach days allow you to help the local community.
 A Broader View even offers a medical volunteer option for teenagers!